MAAP-Project/maap-data-system-tests/README.md

 6. Go to the [System Tests Workflow](https://github.com/MAAP-Project/maap-data-system-tests/actions/workflows/test.yml) page to see that the workflow is running.

-## Running the Notebook Manually
+## Running a Notebook Locally

+1. Create a Python virtual environment with 3.7.8
-1. Install the Python dependencies with `pip install -r requirements.txt`
+2. Install the Python dependencies with `pip install -r requirements.txt`
+3. Run a notebook with `papermill some-tests.ipynb some-tests-output.ipynb`

+Visual Studio Code also offers support for running a notebook.

+## Running a Notebook from within the Docker Container

+1. `docker build . -t mdst`
+2. `docker run -it --mount type=bind,source="$(pwd)/tests",target=/workdir --workdir /workdir --entrypoint /bin/bash mdst`
-2. Run with `papermill system-tests.ipynb system-tests-output.ipynb`
+3. Run a notebook with `papermill some-tests.ipynb some-tests-output.ipynb`

 ## Notebook Input Parameters